Classic Pumpkin Bread

-This moist pumpkin bread recipe came from Severa Vandergaast, our Dutch neighbor growing up who talked a mile a minute with a charming accent.
+This moist, easy pumpkin bread recipe came from Severa Vandergaast, our Dutch neighbor growing up who talked a mile a minute with a charming accent.
 A loaf of this spicy deliciousness would arrive each Christmas as a gift for our family.
 We’d practically inhale slices of this bread, then beg my mom to bake another so we could slather warm slices with cold butter.

 Dense, moist, and full of warm spices, this recipe is perfect for truly classic pumpkin bread.
 No chocolate chips or streusel needed (though I’ve shared those loaves, too).
 It’s wonderful just as it is!

-- As with all quick breads, once the liquids are mixed with the dry ingredients, it’s imperative not to over-mix.
+- PRO-Tip: As with all quick breads, once the liquids are mixed with the dry ingredients, it’s imperative not to over-mix.
 This will create tunnels, which won’t change the taste of the bread, but it sure looks better with a fine crumb and without loads of holes in every slice.

 - Either mix by hand or use the paddle attachment on your mixer and mix on low, stopping as soon as the flour is incorporated.

-- Prepare your pan properly so the loaf comes out in one piece.
+- Prepare your loaf pan properly so the loaf comes out in one piece.
 Spray the pan with a non-stick spray.
 I prefer a product like Baker’s Joy which is a mixture of oil and flour.
 I also like to line the bottom of the pan with a rectangle of parchment paper, then spray the top of that as well.

 - Check the middle of the loaf by inserting a toothpick into a couple of spots.
 Pumpkin bread typically develops a crack across the top, and it’s that crack where I like to check for doneness.
-If it comes out clean, the bread is done.
+When the toothpick comes out clean, the bread is done.
 If not, bake 5-10 minutes longer and recheck.